sebastienroy/shutter_lover_remote_app/README.md

 ## Usage

-- Connect the Shutter Lover tool on your computer through the provided USB cable
+- Connect the Shutter Lover tool on your computer using the provided USB cable
 - Switch on the tool
 - Open the Shutter Lover Remote Application
 - The application should automatically discover the communication port used by the tool and establish the communication.
-- If not connected, use the combo box to choose the right communcation port
+- If not connected, use the combo box to choose the right communication port
+- Choose de shutter curtain translation direction, using the dedicated combo box.
+This choice has an impact on the extrapolated course timing (see above)
+- Perform your shutter measurements.
+Each time a measurement is made, a new line is added in the Remote Application, containing the full details of the measurement data.
+- In order to save your data, click on "Copy to Clipboard" button, then paste the data (CTRL+V) on any external application such as spreadsheet application or text editor.
+- To clean the data, click on the "Clear All" button.